 USP Pro version 3.6 and better uses Selectize to display select/dropdown fields in a more stylish, user-friendly way.
-Currently the Selectize script is applied only to the Category and Tag fields, but more fields may be added in future updates.
+As of USP Pro 3.7, the Selectize script applies to the Category and Tag fields, as well as any select/dropdown custom fields.

 By default, USP Pro enables the Selectize script Category and Tag select fields.
 For example, if you add the following shortcodes to any USP Pro form: